Troyanovsky/AI-Professional-Prompts/README.md

 ### Personal Trainer: A personal trainer to help you make an exercise plan based on your goal and preferences.
 <img width="720" alt="Personal Trainer Screenshot" src="https://github.com/Troyanovsky/AI-Professional-Prompts/assets/16143851/7c4d5fe0-1dd4-42c3-bcda-bbeaf4a731ac">

+### Marketing Consultant: A marketing consultant to help you review and improve your marketing plan.

+### College Admission Consultant: A college admission consultant to help you pick majors, colleges, and refine your personal statement.